 Treatment for ITB Syndrome

-Oakville shockwave therapy can be so effective for this condition.
+Oakville Shockwave therapy can be so effective for this condition.
 It helps release the very thick, tough ITB band and relieve the irritation off the attachment point at the knee.
 Along with specific stretches and exercises, our team will have you back to running in no time.

 Check Out Our Chiropractor-Approved ITB Stretches Here